The Park Review

 By Kevin Mitchell | Posted: October 24, 2019

-Just in time for Halloween, The Park, originally released four years ago on PC, has made its way to Nintendo Switch.
-Amusement parks are meant to bring happiness to visitors of all ages.
-The Park, however, does no such thing and instead uses psychological horror to cause emotional distress for players.
-As darkness falls, Lorraine, a single mother, journeys into Atlantic Island Park after her son Callum runs in to look after his teddy bear.
-As a walking sim, The Park's length depends upon how much you want to explore to get a better grasp of the narrative.
-It's quite common to complete the game under an hour if you rush things, and up to two hours if you take your time and pick up and examine every item in the game.
+The Park, originally released four years ago on PC, has made its way to Nintendo Switch just in time for Halloween.
+While amusement parks typically bring happiness to visitors of all ages, The Park uses psychological horror to cause emotional distress.
+As darkness falls, Lorraine, a single mother, journeys into Atlantic Island Park after her son Callum runs in to retrieve his teddy bear.
+As a walking simulator, The Park's length depends on how much you explore to grasp the narrative.
+Most complete it in under an hour if rushing, or up to two hours when examining every item.

-As you make your way up the escalator at the entrance of the park, something nightmarish occurs as the park deteriorates before your eyes.
-Without so much as an explanation, the day gives way to night.
-Probably because exploring a creepy amusement park is that much more terrifying in the dark.
-Chasing after Callum, you'll spend your time walking through the park, going on a few of the rides, reading newspaper articles, and hand-written notes.
-Collecting the written notes are entirely optional; however, they provide necessary details if you want to gain a better understanding of what is happening in the park and, more importantly, that status of Lorraine's mind.
+As you ascend the entrance escalator, something nightmarish occurs as the park deteriorates before your eyes.
+Without explanation, day gives way to night - because exploring a creepy amusement park is more terrifying in darkness.
+Chasing after Callum, you'll walk through the park, ride attractions, and read newspaper articles and handwritten notes.
+While collecting notes is optional, they provide crucial details about the park's history and Lorraine's mental state.

 Simply Put

-The Park's best moments come from the sense of dread and uneasiness in an abandoned amusement as you search for your kid.
-I wouldn't call it a scary experience, although there are a handful of jump scares, it's more unnerving than anything else.
-The climatic area drove home the narrative; however, if you were rushing to the end, you may not appreciate the message it is trying to convey.
+The Park's strongest moments come from the sense of dread and uneasiness in an abandoned amusement park as you search for your child.
+While not particularly scary despite some jump scares, it's more unnerving than frightening.
+The climactic area effectively delivers the narrative, though rushing through may cause you to miss its intended message.

 Note: The Park was reviewed on Switch.
 A digital copy of the game was provided by the publisher/developer.